rladies/community/README.md

 18. The Leadership Team will communicate the result of the discussion on R-Ladies slack and via email to R-Ladies chapters.
 Depending on the scope, a News article on the R-Ladies website and social media postings with the action items from the discussion may also be merited.

+## Acknowledgement

+This process evolved through studying open decision-making methods and engaging with various projects and communities.
+We drew inspiration from successful practices elsewhere and adapt them for R-Ladies.

+We thanks to the projects and communities who generously shared their governance models and processes, allowing us to learn and grow.

+As we move forward, we're committed to refining this process further based on feedback from our community members.